ysm1180/lol-study/README.md

 ## Database Migration

-Default database in the project is sqlite3.
+Default database in the project is postgres.
 To migragte database and save default static data, run `python manage.py migrate`.

 ```bash